dom-lc/lc-k8s-apps-deployments/README.md

 ## Testing a New Application

 In order to test a new application, first create a branch for your new application.
 Copy the ```./templates/new-application.yaml``` and paste it in the ```./clusters/surveillance-green/``` folder.
 Fill in your application name and branch name.

+### Test Phase

+Your are now ready to test your application.
+Run the ```Test New Application``` workflow selecting your current new branch  to apply it.
+This workflow will first validate your Helm Chart and values doing a Helm template; If the template succeeds, it will then produce an an argocd application to deploy your app.
+The app is now running in the surveillance green cluster and you can check that all is in order with it.